sweety90789/Globoticket/README.md

 The book will take a step by step apporach to deploy this application first using containers on the localhost using docker-compose.
-Next the application will be deployed to a local kubernetes cluster running on the development machine Then we wil deploy it to a cluster running in Azure, using AKS
+Next the application will be deployed to a local kubernetes cluster running on the development machine Then we wil deploy it to a cluster running in Azure, using A